gregpardo/coinbase-elixir/README.md

 Coinbase API V1 Client for Elixir v0.1:

-An alpha coinbase API client for the [Elixir](http://elixir-lang.org/) language.
+This is an unofficial alpha coinbase API client for the [Elixir](http://elixir-lang.org/) language.

 This API is based off of [balanced-elixir](https://github.com/bryanjos/balanced-elixir) and I take no credit for the organization of the project.